 USEPA Method EPA/600/R-93/116 of is the preferred method of analysis for VAT.
 Analysis must be performed by an accredited laboratory.
-A list of Massachusetts certified labs is found at: http://mass.gov/dos/forms/la-rpt_list_aa.pdfor contact the DOS Asbestos Program at 617-626-6960.
+See attachment for a list of Massachusetts certified labs: Analytical Service Labs or contact the DLS Asbestos Program at 617-626-6960.

 Does asbestos have to be removed?

 No. The EPA recommends a practical approach that protects the health of building occupants.
 This approach includes locating and identifying asbestos materials in buildings, and proper management of the material.

 When materials containing asbestos are left intact and undisturbed they do not pose a health risk to building occupants.
 There is a potential for exposure only when the material becomes damaged to the extent that asbestos fibers become airborne and are inhaled.